Restoration

 Genesis 2:19And out of the ground the Lord God formed every beast of the field, and every fowl of the air; and brought them unto Adam to see what he would call them: and whatsoever Adam called every living creature, that was the name thereof.

 Words were meant to represent things.
-The way language is supposed to work is that text gets its meaning from words, and words inherit their meaning from the things they represent.
+The way language was supposed to work is that text would get its meaning from words, and words would inherit their meaning from the things they represent.
+This approach significantly reduces ambiguity.

 This dilemma is explained in more detail in Grammatology